Backup a database using AWS Lambda container

-We have a web application connected to a database running in production.
-The application inserts and retrieves data requested by the users.
-It is paramount to do a backup of the database frequently to avoid data loss or be able to restore it in case you were unable to prevent the data loss.
+It is paramount to frequently back up the database to avoid data loss or restore it in case it cannot be prevented.
 Here is a bash script to back up a PostgreSQL database.

 #!/bin/bash